kanfur/footbalTeam_score/README.md

 // After creating the home fixture, I can navigate between the weekly fixture with the forward button

 // I can play that week's fixture with the play button

+For instructions, you can look into Project.pdf file.